gvwilson/sensibleadventures/nardica/nardica.md

 and sent the *Taroona* to the bottom.
 "Yeah, prolly," she mumbled.

-Honesty bumped her hip against Iffy again.
+Honesty bumped their hip against Iffy again.
-"Good," she said firmly.
+"Good," they said firmly.
 "'Cuz they payin' overtime an' we can use the jing.
-Second wants t' make another li'l sister," she confided with a grin.
+Second wants t' make another li'l sister," they confided with a grin.
 "Wou'nt that be a thing?
 Now c'mon---I bet there's tea brewa."
-She unhooked her arm from Iffy's and took the younger girl's hand.
+They unhooked her arm from Iffy's and took the younger girl's hand.

 Iffy's mind whirled.
 Another clone?
-It made sense---Honesty had just turned sixteen, so she and a younger clone would be spaced far enough apart to be on the right side of legal.
+It made sense---Honesty had just turned sixteen, so they and a younger clone would be spaced far enough apart to be on the right side of legal.
 Before she blurt out any of the dozen questions swirling around in her head, Honesty squeezed her fingers painfully hard and shot her a warning sidelong glance.